facebookarchive/caffe2/EXAMPLE-README-FOR-RUNNING-DOCS.md

     - On first runs or for structural changes to the documentation (e.g., new sidebar menu item), do a full build.

     ```
+    # run this in the directory containing the "Gemfile" file
     bundle exec jekyll serve
     ```